articleIcon-icon

 This reported move follows the implementation of Presidential Proclamation 10998, which took effect on January 1, 2026, and already restricted entry for 39 countries.
 This latest advisory, while not yet formally proclaimed by the White House, indicates a potentially massive expansion of vetting protocols.

-The leaked reports suggest the administration is utilizing the "public charge" provision to justify the pause.
+The administration is using the "public charge" provision to justify the pause.
 Consular officers are reportedly being directed to apply heightened scrutiny to an applicant’s financial status, health, and age to ensure they are not "likely to become a burden on US taxpayers."

 Afghanistan, Albania, Algeria, Antigua and Barbuda, Armenia, Azerbaijan, Bahamas, Bangladesh, Barbados, Belarus, Belize, Bhutan, Bosnia, Brazil, Burma, Cambodia, Cameroon, Cape Verde, Colombia, Cote d’Ivoire, Cuba, DRC, Dominica, Egypt, Eritrea, Ethiopia, Fiji, Gambia, Georgia, Ghana, Grenada, Guatemala, Guinea, Haiti, Iran, Iraq, Jamaica, Jordan, Kazakhstan, Kosovo, Kuwait, Kyrgyzstan, Laos, Lebanon, Liberia, Libya, Macedonia, Moldova, Mongolia, Montenegro, Morocco, Nepal, Nicaragua, Nigeria, Pakistan, Republic of the Congo, Russia, Rwanda, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Senegal, Sierra Leone, Somalia, South Sudan, Sudan, Syria, Tanzania, Thailand, Togo, Tunisia, Uganda, Uruguay, Uzbekistan, and Yemen.